Updated August 24, 2022

 Medical Care For Ostriches

-As with any species, ostriches are susceptible to a variety of illnesses and diseases.
+As with any species, ostriches are susceptible to various illnesses and diseases.
 The following are some to watch out for:

-Parasitic, Protozoal and Fungal Infections: Fecals should be checked every six months for both parasitic worm eggs and protozoa.
-You should work with an experienced veterinarian to determine de-worming needs and scheduling based on each individual ostrich.
+Parasitic, Protozoal, and Fungal Infections: Fecals should be checked every six months for both parasitic worm eggs and protozoa.
 Testing for Chlamydophila, Salmonella, and other organisms should be performed periodically.
-Coccidiosis is common in chicks and may also be observed occasionally in adults.
-Ostriches are also susceptible intestinal worms, tracheal and lung worms, and protozoa.
+Coccidiosis is common in chicks and may also be observed occasionally in adult ostriches.
+Ostriches are also susceptible to intestinal worms, tracheal and lungworms, and protozoa.
 Like other bird residents, ostriches are susceptible to fungal infections such as aspergillosis.
 They need a clean, dry environment and fresh, uncontaminated food.

-External Parasites: Ostriches can be affected by a number of external parasites.
+External Parasites: Ostriches can be affected by several external parasites.
 The most common of these are lice, ticks, and mites.
 Observe residents for scratching behavior as this can indicate the presence of parasites.
-Take a good look at their skin and feathers, especially in the areas around the legs, wings, neck and vent.
+Take a good look at their skin and feathers, especially in the areas around the legs, wings, neck, and vent.

-Bacterial And Viral Infections: Ostriches are at risk of contracting a number of bacterial and viral infections.
-Botulism, antrax, ulcerative enteritis, and campylobacteriosis are all possible bacterial infections.
-Viral infections to look out for include newcastle disease, avian pox, and avian influenza.
+Bacterial And Viral Infections: Ostriches are at risk of contracting several bacterial and viral infections.
+Botulism, anthrax, ulcerative enteritis, and campylobacteriosis are all possible bacterial infections.
+Viral infections to look out for include Newcastle disease, avian pox, and avian influenza.

-Fractures: Fractures may occur if resident ostriches are restrained using their vestigial wings during procedures.
-This is why it is so important to never grab or handle ostriches by their wings.
-Leg fractures are always serious and may result in such a significant quality of life decline to the extent that euthanasia may be recommended.
+Fractures: Fractures may occur if resident ostriches are restrained using their wings during procedures.
+This is why it is so important not to grab or handle ostriches by their wings.
+Leg fractures are always serious and may, unfortunately, lead to a decision of euthanasia in ostrich residents.

-Impaction: This can be caused by a combination of stress and access to foreign materials.
-Additionally, moving residents to a new or unpalatable diet can encourage them to look around for other, less appropriate things to eat.
-Call a veterinarian is you think your resident has eaten something that might cause an impaction.
+Stomach Impaction: This can be caused by a combination of stress and access to foreign materials.
+Additionally, moving residents to a new or unpalatable diet might encourage them to look around for other, less appropriate things to eat.
+Call your veterinarian immediately if you think your resident has eaten something that might cause an impaction.

-Reproductive Issues: Peritoneal hernias, egg peritonitis, and egg-binding are all conditions to look out for.
+Reproductive Issues: Peritoneal hernias, egg peritonitis, and egg-binding are all reproductive conditions to look out for.

-Exam their body visually from top to bottom, looking for any signs of lesions, discharge, swelling, or parasites.
-Palpate the throat, chest and abdomen and check their heart rate.
-You can check out our resource for turkey health exams to get a general idea of where to start.
+Examine their body visually from top to bottom, looking for any signs of lesions, discharge, swelling, or parasites.
+Palpate their throat, chest, and abdomen and check their heart rate and respiratory rate.
+Ask your vet what the normal range is, and be sure to record your findings.
+You can check out our resource for turkey health exams to get a general idea of where to start with ostrich examinations.